Prerelease:The Legend of Zelda: Ocarina of Time/Sword on A (Part 1)

 The developers poured their resources into designing Zelda 64's environments.
 Miyamoto has described The Legend of Zelda series' environments as "miniature gardens."
 Accordingly, it took the team around 2 years just to cultivate the overworld, which the producer described as vast plains dotted with towns and other diversions, in which a child named Link stood alone.
 Questions that they faced included what colour the sunrise should be, how long a game day would last, what events would only occur at night, and how long the nights would be.[11]

 Miyamoto wanted to ensure that players could get a lot of playtime out of Zelda 64, outside of the main plot.
-It was for this reason that he made it so Link could travel to a variety of locations, right from the early stages of the game.[11]
+This was the reason that he made it so Link could freely explore the world, right from the beginning of the game.[11]

-A road surrounded by fences and fields disappears into the horizon.
-The map was found in the 1997 overdump.
-There are several different-colored pinwheels that seem to suggest the area was used for archery testing.
+A road, surrounded by fences and fields, disappears into the horizon.
+The map was found in the 1997 Overdump.
+There are different colored targets around that suggest the area was for archery testing.

 Link's House